ECE-2024/ECE-250-Test-Cases/README.md

 To remotely debug your code on the ECE Ubuntu servers, follow this guide https://github.com/ECE-2024/ECE-250-Test-Cases/blob/main/visual_studio.md

 # Remote running and testing via terminal
-To remotely run and test your code on the ECE Ubuntu servers, follow this guide https://github.com/ECE-2024/ECE-250-Test-Cases/blob/main/terminal.md
+To remotely run, debug, and test your code on the ECE Ubuntu servers, follow this guide https://github.com/ECE-2024/ECE-250-Test-Cases/blob/main/terminal.md

-# Remote running and testing with Valgrind
+# GDB Debugging
-To remotely run and test your code on the ECE Ubuntu servers with valgrind, follow this guide https://github.com/ECE-2024/ECE-250-Test-Cases/blob/main/Testing.md
+To use the GDB Debugger on the ECE Ubuntu servers, follow this guide https://github.com/ECE-2024/ECE-250-Test-Cases/blob/main/terminal.md

+# Testing documentation
+For detailed documentation on testing, https://github.com/ECE-2024/ECE-250-Test-Cases/blob/main/Testing.md